12 Cheap Bathroom Remodel Ideas for Small Bathrooms

-A fresh coat of paint can take a bathroom from ‘blah’ to beautiful.
-Depending on the type of paint you get (and you should get one that’s mildew resistant), you’ll only shell out $35 to $50 for a can that could potentially cover an entire small bathroom.
+A fresh coat of paint can take a bathroom from "blah" to beautiful.
+Depending on the type of paint you get (and you should get one that’s mildew-resistant), you’ll only shell out $35 to $50 for a can that could potentially cover the entire room!

 Light colors make small spaces look bigger, airier, and more open.
 The classic white bathroom is the perfect example.
 However, if you find white a little too cold and institutional, consider pastels with warm tones to push those walls out but keep the bathroom cozy and inviting.

-A builder grade mirror says boring (and cheap).
+A builder-grade mirror says boring (and cheap).
 Upsize your mirror to make the bathroom feel more luxurious and open.
 You can fill the entire space above the sink with a mirror in some small bathrooms.
 If you want to add a little sophistication and luxe, look for a framed model that adds a custom feel.
-Go dramatic, and cover an entire wall with mirrors.
+Or, go dramatic and cover an entire wall with mirrors.
 But remember exactly what you’ll be staring at in those mirrors.
 Be strategic in the placement

 This is more of an idea for a powder room than a bathroom because artwork could get water damage near a shower or bathtub.
-However, that little powder room you don’t know what to do with, cover the powder room walls with the artwork you’ve had stashed in your closet.
+However, for that little powder room you don’t know what to do with, cover the walls with the artwork you’ve had stashed in your closet!
 Photos or prints flowing up the walls makes the room feel taller and far more interesting.
 Plus, if you're searching for cheap bathroom remodel ideas for small bathrooms, what's better than spending no money at all?

 If your house isn’t overflowing with unhung art, get creative.
 Cut photos out of your favorite wildlife magazines, frame candid family shots, or make your own drawings/paintings.
 Save money on frames by shopping garage or clearance sales.
 You can always paint them to match or go eclectic with different frame styles.